LibertyAces/BitSwanPump/doc/source/examples/coindeskAPI/index.rst

 Last step is the implementation.
-In our example I created a simple script that takes the incoming event (python dictionary that contains price of Bitcoin in USD, Euro, and Pounds) and adds a new branch with a czech currency.
-There is also a new method `convertUSDCZK` that calculates the czech price based on USD conversion rate (Note: the exchange rate is outdated for sake of simplicity of this example).
+In our example I created a simple script that takes the incoming event (python dictionary that contains price of Bitcoin in USD, Euro, and Pounds) and adds a new branch with a Japanese yen.
+There is also a new method `convertUSDtoJPY` that calculates the price of yen based on USD conversion rate (Note: the exchange rate is outdated for sake of simplicity of this example).

 ::